jozsef-vesza/jozsef-vesza.github.io/_posts/2020-07-24-creating-a-custom-combine-publisher.markdown

 ### Publishers

 A Publisher represents a type that delivers values over time to Subscribers.
 A Publisher's job is to accept a Subscriber, which it will later notify as events occur.
-Combine also offers various operators; these are Publishers, that receive data from an upstream Publishers, manipulate the data (e.g. map the received values to another type), and sends the results downstream.
+Combine also offers various operators; these are Publishers, that receive data from an upstream Publishers, manipulate the data (e.g. map the received values to another type), and send the results downstream.

 ### Subscribers